NYANLAUNCHER/nlargs/README.md

 # nlArgs
-A C library to handle "git style" args.
+A C library to parse and store "git style" args.

 ## Usage
 ```